Jdure/github-evaluation/slide-one.md

 To improve on this approach we can:

-  1. Add more members of the team to work on a project (hack-a-thon style)
-  2. Incorporate less technical individuals to improve their skill
-  3. How to incorporate mob programming to a virtual team
+  1.Add members to work on a bigger project 2.Incorporate individuals to improve their skill 3.Define a use case for a virtual team